oden-lang/oden-lang.github.io/user-guide/writing-oden-code.md

   declaration.
 * Source files may, after `package` and any `import` declarations, define zero or more functions and values.
+* Functions must be defined before first use.

 ## Example